drhsqlite/pikchr/doc/userman.md

 "`with .start at previous.end`".
 The "`previous`" keyword means the previous object in the script.
 (You can also use the keyword "`last`" for this purpose.)
 So we are positioning the current object relative to the previous object.
-But what about the ".start" and ".end".
+But what about the ".start" and ".end"?

-Remember that every object has 8 boundary points whose names correspond to compass directions:  ".n", ".ne", ".e", ".se", ".s", ".sw", ".w", and ".nw", plus the center point ".c".
-The ".start" and ".end" are also boundary points, but their position varies depending on the layout direction that is current when the object is created.
+Remember that every object has 8 anchor points whose names correspond to compass directions:  ".n", ".ne", ".e", ".se", ".s", ".sw", ".w", and ".nw", plus the ninth anchor, the center point ".c".
+Every object also has ".start" and ".end" anchor points, but their position varies depending on the layout direction that is current when the object is created.

 <blockquote>